Clubs & Organizations

 Our club is dedicated to advancing feline medicine through education of the public and veterinary professionals.
 Through our fundraising activities we are able to provide financial support to our sister-group, the Orphan Kitten Project in addition to aid we provide to local shelters.
 We also provide rounds discussions, special lectures and wetlabs to the veterinary student body.

 Our goal is to increase awareness to medical modalities that are not considered conventional medicine, and to educate ourselves, the community, veterinarians, and technicians about these modalities so that we can make educated decisions.
+To this end, we organize speakers to give talks about the modalities they use to treat their patients.
+Some of these modalities include acupuncture, chiropractic, massage, herbal medications, homeopathy, and cold laser therapy.

 Lab Animal Medicine Club (ASLAP)